monkeydioude/alied/README.md

 All other variables must be lowercase and have only one letter.

-The aliases for special URL characters allows to type expression in the browser location bar in a more readable way:
+The aliases for special URL characters allow to type expression in the browser location bar in a more readable way:
 - A : `&`: __A__mpersand for __A__ND operator.
 - D : `/`: __D__ivide operator.
 - M : `%`: __M__odulo operator.